-- If your employee has broken his leg and will be in traction for the next six weeks, there is little you can or should do until he is out of hospital and ready to return to work - On the other hand, an employee signed off for a month with 'work-related stress' will almost always require early intervention
+- If your employee has broken their leg and will be in traction for the next six weeks, there is little you can or should do until they are out of hospital and ready to return to work. - On the other hand, an employee signed off for a month with "workrelated stress" will almost always require early intervention.

-The first question is 'do I have enough information about the reason for the absence?"
+The first question is - do I have enough information about the reason for the absence?
 It is often impossible to gauge the impact of an illness - two people with the same condition may be affected in different ways.

-It is often helpful to seek the employee's consent to write to his or her GP to ask for clarification of the reason for the absence, any information about the prognosis and whether there is a link between the condition and the employee's work.
+It is often helpful to seek the employee's consent to write to their GP to ask for clarification of the reason for the absence, any information about the prognosis and whether there is a link between the condition and the employee's work.
 You may then decide to get a full report from an independent doctor.
 Where there is very long-term absence, you may need to do this more than once.